Sneethan/the-seekret/bot/README.md

 - 📝 **Apply** - Direct link to the SEEK job listing
 - ❌ **Not Interested** - Dismiss the job post
 - 📌 **Save** - Save the job for later with reminders
+- 🤖 **Check Compatibility** - Analyze how well your resume matches the job

 ## 📌 Saved Jobs